al1sant0s/tstorgb/README.md

 ## Produce only the first frame

-Pass the --first_only option to produce only the first frame for the bsv3 files.
+Pass the --first option to produce only the first frame for the bsv3 files.

 ```
-tstorgb --first_ony path/to/rgb_dir path/to/destination
+tstorgb --first path/to/rgb_dir path/to/destination
 ```

 ## Select the sub-sampling level

 The sub-sampling level impacts directly on image accuracy as well as computational power.
 Contrary to what the name may imply, here sub-sampling works with the following logic: the greater the value the better the images will look at the price of requiring more processing from the machine.
 Small values like 1 yields images the fastest but can result in unexpected artifacts like gaps in the images.
 The following example utilizes a level of 50 to produce good looking images.